Numerical Sets: Natural Numbers, Integers, Rational Numbers, Irrational Numbers, and Real Numbers

 To avoid mistakes when determining, it is convenient that we briefly write down the requirements for each numerical set:

-Integer number –> only integer
+Integer number –> whole numbers

-Real number –> any number on the number line
+Real number –> any number on the number line (includes all rational and irrational numbers)

 Now we will review each number and see how many sets each one corresponds to: